Revolutions of 1989: Hungary

-The Round Table agreement of 18 September encompassed six draft laws that covered an overhaul of the Constitution, establishment of a Constitutional Court, the functioning and management of political parties, multiparty elections for National Assembly deputies, the penal code and the law on penal procedures (the last two changes represented an additional separation of the Party from the state apparatus).
+The Round Table agreement of 18 September encompassed six draft laws that covered an overhaul of the Constitution, establishment of a Constitutional Court, the functioning and management of political parties, multiparty elections for National Assembly deputies, the penal code and the law on penal procedures.
+The last two changes represented an additional separation of the Party from the state apparatus.
 The electoral system was a compromise: about half of the deputies would be elected proportionally and half by the majoritarian system.
-A weak presidency was also agreed upon, but no consensus was attained on who should elect the president (parliament or the people) and when this election should occur (before or after parliamentary elections).
-On 7 October 1989, the Communist Party at its last congress re-established itself as the Hungarian Socialist Party.
+A weak presidency was agreed upon.
+No consensus was attained on who should elect the president, the parliament or the people, and when this election should occur, before or after parliamentary elections.

+On 7 October 1989, the Communist Party, at its last congress, re-established itself as the Hungarian Socialist Party.
 In a historic session from 16 to 20 October, the parliament adopted legislation providing for a multi-party parliamentary election and a direct presidential election, which took place on 24 March 1990.
 The legislation transformed Hungary from a People's Republic into the Republic of Hungary, guaranteed human and civil rights, and created an institutional structure that ensured separation of powers among the judicial, legislative, and executive branches of government.
 On 23 October 1989, on the 33rd anniversary of the 1956 Revolution, the communist regime in Hungary was formally abolished.
 The Soviet military occupation of Hungary, which had persisted since World War II, ended on 19 June 1991.